Senior School Assessment

 Assessment tasks provide assessment information that clearly discriminates among students across the full range of ability levels.

-- should a course establish individual student assessment files and retain tasks at school, students will be provided with detailed Post-Task Outlines for annotation purposes.
+- establish individual student assessment files where appropriate and retain tasks at school, students will be provided with detailed Post-Task Outlines for annotation purposes.
 Students may request supervised access to their assessment file at a time suitable to the teacher and student.
-The only exception to the provision of Post-Task Outlines is Maths Investigations and Practical Applications Tasks and Science Practical Laboratory Assessment;
+The only exception to the provision of Post-Task Outlines is Maths Investigations and Practical Applications Tasks and Science Practical Laboratory Assessment

-- initiate contact with teachers concerning absence from class, missed in-class assessment tasks, request extension of the due date for out-of-class assessment tasks and other issues relating to assessment.
+- initiate contact with teachers concerning absence from class, missed in-class assessment tasks, request extension of the due date for out-of-class assessment tasks and other issues relating to assessment prior to the assessment task due date.

 - provide students with access to a course outline and an assessment outline (see Section 5 below for details)